-Bergens festival for experimental music Borealis is proud to present another round of its mentor programme Borealis Ung Komponist and are looking for 4 versatile music creators who are in the starting phase of developing as a composer, or who wants to further develop their skills to write music for others.
+Bergens festival for experimental music Borealis is proud to present another round of its mentor programme Borealis Ung Komponist with 4 versatile music creators who are in the starting phase of developing as a composer.
 Borealis work to promote a wide range of voices and role models – and want the future of experimental music to be characterized by many different perspectives.
-The programme has no upper age limit, and the participants of this year’s mentor programme will be remunerated.
-The application deadline is Tuesday June 1st.
+The mentor programme runs from August/September 2021 to March 2022 and is remunerated.
+Participants must write a work of approx. 15 minutes that will be performed at the festival in 2022.
+Participants must be able to attend all the workshops.

-This year’s mentors are a group of internationally renowned composers, performers and artists from Norway: Harpreet Bansal (NO), Camille Norment (US/NO), Johan Sara Jr. (NO) & Øyvind Torvund (NO).
-Read more about the four mentors.
+This year’s mentors are a group of internationally renowned composers, performers and artists from Norway.
+See who they are and read more about the four mentors.

 This year’s ensemble is TABULA RASA – a vocal ensemble who like to work in both improvisation and theatre to create conceptual concerts, and performances.
-The ensemble also focus on promoting classical vocal music and works with various notation forms.
-The ensemble consists of 6 singers.
 Read more about the ensemble.

 Borealis Ung Komponist is supported by Arts Council Norway, Morten Eide Pedersens Minnefond and City of Bergen.